 A severe hailstorm can arrive in minutes, leaving your roof pocked with punctures, your siding dented, and your peace of mind shattered.
 The damage may be invisible from the ground—hail damage often doesn’t show up until water begins leaking inside.
 Yet insurers routinely deny hail claims by dismissing the damage as “cosmetic” or denying that it meets the threshold for coverage.

 Siddons Law Firm fights hail damage bad faith claims.
-We recover compensation for homeowners across Southeastern PA, Southern NJ, and the Eastern Shore of Maryland whose insurers wrongfully denied legitimate hail damage claims.
+We recover compensation for homeowners across PA, NJ, NY, and MD whose insurers wrongfully denied legitimate hail damage claims.
 If your hail claim was denied, underpaid, or dismissed as cosmetic, we can help you hold your insurer accountable.

 Quick Answer: Hail Damage Bad Faith Claims